Tweak (band): Arrival in UK, guitarist departure, name change

-Almost 8 years after our first ever gig at a school talent show, we are being forced to change our name due to legal reasons.
+Almost 8 years after our first ever gig at a school talent show, we are being forced to change our name for legal reasons.
 Owing to our increased activity in America, The United Kingdom and other international territories (and a 'First Use' law that dates back to the stone age) we are now only allowed to use the name Tweak in our home territory.

 However, all is not lost!
 We will be releasing an EP under our brand-new name very soon and feel that we are musically, stronger than ever!
 We will also be taking this opportunity to update our Biography, Web site and Myspace pages to ensure that they more accurately depict who we are as a band today.